miroapp/api-clients/packages/miro-api/docs/quickstart-auth.md

-# Miro Node.js client quick start guide with OAuth 2.0 and Express

-Build a simple app based on the Miro Node.js client library, the OAuth 2.0 code grant flow, and the Express JavaScript web framework.

 ## Goal

 This quick start guide helps you familiarize yourself with the [Miro REST API 2.0](https://developers.miro.com/reference/api-reference) and the [OAuth 2.0 authorization code grant flow](https://www.oauth.com/oauth2-servers/server-side-apps/authorization-code/) by building a simple app that uses the Miro Node.js client library.